📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 Because if your morality isn’t chosen, it’s not strength — it’s programming.

 Also, I guess religion might play a part in it — afterall, it shapes a lot of what people call “good” or “evil.”
-But ever stopped to ask yourself what those before the times of religion acted on? 🤔
+But have you ever stopped to ask yourself what those before the times of religion acted on? 🤔

 When there were no commandments, no heaven or hell — what guided them then?
 Instinct?
 Survival?
 Maybe empathy before it was branded as “virtue.”